srchd/encountr/README.md

 # Encountr

-TODO Modify README to correspond for the hosted webapp

 This tool allows you to have a displayable version for encounters tracked on [5etools DM Screen](https://5e.tools/dmscreen.html).

 Using 5etools' DM Screen, you will be able to have the page display information from the encounter, such as: